Programme Director - IHL Resource Centre in Jerusalem

 Excellent analytical and drafting skills.

-Interested candidates are invited to apply by sending an updated CV and a cover letter explaining their interest in the position to the following address: firstname.lastname@example.org no later than March 31st, 2017.
+Interested candidates are invited to apply by sending an updated CV which has a list of at least three references along with a cover letter explaining their interest in the position to the following e-mail address: email@example.com no later than October 31, 2017.